 - A resident in the medical center.

-You must apply to the Certificate program in Applied Statistics in order to complete the application process.
+- If your coursework is approved, students must then apply to the Certificate program in Applied Statistics in order to complete the application process***.
 The application can be found HERE.

 ***When you apply, you must use a different email address than the one you used to apply to your current degree program.
 You will need to upload your current UK transcript, which you can access from myUK.
 If you are currently in a graduate program, you may email Mareen Barker, email@example.com, about a fee waiver.
 Please note that if you have already graduated, you will not be entitled to a fee waiver.